 The corporate lobby was in full swing -- these chemicals were highly lucrative for them.
 Together, we flooded European ministers with thousands messages, launched a massive petition with over 2.6 million signatures, intervened at the shareholder meeting of pesticide giant Bayer, funded opinion polls, and ran campaigns targeting key blockers like Germany and Spain -- both of whom flipped from opposing to supporting a ban!!
 Oh, and we organised marches across the continent with beekeepers and Bernie, our 5-metre long inflatable bee!

 After two years of relentless campaigning, the EU decided to ban the most dangerous neonicotinoid pesticides, pending a full independent scientific review!!
 We've kept the fight up to take this victory beyond Europe, and to get the independent science we need.
 But the EU decision has been a massive lifeline of hope for the world's bees, and the rest of us.

 The biggest refugee crisis since World War II has exposed humanity at its best and worst.
-As most governments and political leaders turned their backs on the millions of children, men and women fleeing war and misery, Avaazers worldwide took up the challenge, donating millions to fund life-saving missions at sea and protection programmes during the harsh winter, tirelessly lobbying governments to ensure the adoption of humane policies...
+As most governments and political leaders turned their backs on the millions of children, men and women fleeing war and misery, Avaazers worldwide took up the challenge, donating nearly a million dollars to fund life-saving missions at sea and protection programmes. to fund life-saving missions at sea and protection programmes during the harsh winter, tirelessly lobbying governments to ensure the adoption of humane policies...
 Thousands of us even directly assisted and welcomed refugees in our own homes and communities!Read more

 When the number of desperate refugees embarking on deadly sea journeys to Europe rocketed in 2015, our community raised $500,000 to support the most effective private rescue operation in the Mediterranean, the Migrants Offshore Aid Station (MOAS).